The Galois action on geometric lattices and the mod-$\ell$ I/OM: Introduction

 With this notation, the \emph{pro-$\ell$ abelian-by-central I/OM} is completely analogous to the absolute I/OM, as it refers to the following general question.

 5pt {\bf The Pro-$\ell$ Abelian-by-Central I/OM:} {\em For which fields $k_0$ and subcategories $\Vc$ of $\Var_{k_0}$ as above, is the Galois representation

 an isomorphism?} 5pt

-{\sc Pop} shows in \cite{Pop:2014} that $\rho^{\rm C}_{k_0,\Vc}$ is an isomorphism for so-called ``connected'' subcategories $\Vc$ of $\Var_{k_0}$.
-This condition holds, in particular, for $\Var_{k_0}$ itself, as well as for the category of smooth quasi-projective $k_0$-varieties.
-Although {\sc Pop's} notion of connectedness is somewhat technical, we note that it is similar to what we call ``$2$-connected'' below.
+{\sc Pop} shows in \cite{Pop:2014} that $\rho^{\rm C}_{k_0,\Vc}$ is an isomorphism for certain categories $\Vc = \Vc_X$ which are similar to the categories of the form $\Ucal_\abf$ (see \S\ref{subsection: intro / main-result-birational-systems} below).
+Loc. cit. also shows that $\rho^{\rm C}_{k_2,\Vc}$ is an isomorphism for so-called ``connected'' subcategories $\Vc$ of $\Var_{k_0}$.
+This ``connectedness'' condition holds, in particular, for $\Var_{k_0}$ itself, as well as for the category of geometrically-integral smooth quasi-projective $k_0$-varieties.
+Although this notion of connectedness is somewhat technical, we note that it is similar to what we call ``$2$-connected'' in \S\ref{subsection: intro / main-result-connected} below.

-{\sc Pop's} pro-$\ell$ abelian-by-central context gets closer to a truly combinatorial description of absolute Galois groups than the absolute context.
-However, the groups considered in this context, $\Pi^A(X)$ and $\Pi^C(X)$, are still quite large as they still have a non-trivial profinite topology which plays a very significant role.
+The pro-$\ell$ abelian-by-central context gets closer to a truly combinatorial description of absolute Galois groups than the absolute context.
+However, the groups considered in this context, $\Pi^A(X)$ and $\Pi^C(X)$, are still quite large, as they still have a non-trivial profinite topology which plays a very significant role.

-In this paper, we will consider a further strengthening of the I/OM which considers the {\bf mod-$\ell$ abelian-by-central} quotient of $\bar\pi_1(X)$.
+In this paper, we develop a further strengthening of the I/OM, by considering the {\bf mod-$\ell$ abelian-by-central} quotient of $\bar\pi_1(X)$.
 As mentioned before, this quotient of $\bar\pi_1$ which we consider is the \emph{smallest} functorial pro-$\ell$ quotient of $\bar\pi_1$ which remains non-abelian; in particular, it is a quotient of $\Pi^C(X)$, and it can be seen as a purely combinatorial (i.e. finite and discrete) object.
+Thus, the mod-$\ell$ abelian-by-central context is essentially the best one could hope for, in the profinite context.
+In more broad terms, considering the I/OM with other variants of the geometric fundamental group could lead to further substantial developments in various facets of Galois theory.

-Thus, the mod-$\ell$ abelian-by-central context is essentially the best one could hope for.
-We will prove that the analogous mod-$\ell$ abelian-by-central I/OM holds for so-called ``$5$-connected'' subcategories $\Vc$ of $\Var_{k_0}$.
-Similarly to {\sc Pop's} notion of connectedness, our notion of $5$-connectedness applies to $\Var_{k_0}$ itself, as well as for the full category of smooth quasi-projective $k_0$-varieties.
+In this paper, we will prove that the mod-$\ell$ abelian-by-central I/OM holds for so-called ``$5$-connected'' subcategories $\Vc$ of $\Var_{k_0}$.
+Similar to {\sc Pop's} notion of connectedness, our notion of $5$-connectedness applies to $\Var_{k_0}$ itself, as well as to the full category of geometrically-integral smooth quasi-projective $k_0$-varieties.
+However, for the time being, it is unclear whether the mod-$\ell$ I/OM holds true for $d$-connected categories with $1 < d < 5$.